nickolashkraus/nickolaskraus-org/content/articles/using-ssl-tls-with-the-google-app-engine.md

 Enabling SSL/TLS for your Google App Engine production environment can be done trivially.
 Nevertheless, some circumstances require that your local development server also use SSL/TLS.
 Since the local development server provided by the Google Cloud SDK, `dev_appserver.py`, does not come with SSL/TLS out of the box, some configuration is required to accomplish this.

-# Using SSL/TLS with Google App Engine

 ## In Production
 [Link](https://cloud.google.com/appengine/docs/standard/python/sockets/ssl_support)

 Employing SSL/TLS in production is relatively straight forward.
 From the Google Cloud Platform documentation:

-> If you want to use native Python SSL, you must enable it by specifying `ssl` for the `libraries` configuration in your application's `app.yaml`:
+> If you want to use native Python SSL, you must enable it by specifying `ssl` for the `libraries` configuration in your application's `app.yaml`.

+`app.yaml`

 ```yaml
 libraries: